PyAbel/PyAbel/README.rst

 Documentation
 -------------
-General information about the various Abel transforms available in PyAbel is available in the [PyAbel wiki](https://github.com/PyAbel/PyAbel/wiki).
-The complete documentation for all of the methods in PyAbel is hosted at [pyabel.readthedocs.org](https://pyabel.readthedocs.org/en/latest/).
+General information about the various Abel transforms available in PyAbel is available at the PyAbel Wiki: https://github.com/PyAbel/PyAbel/wiki.
+The complete documentation for all of the methods in PyAbel is hosted at https://pyabel.readthedocs.org.

 Support
 -------
-If you have a question or suggestion about PyAbel, the best way to contact the PyAbel Developers Team is to open a new issue here: [https://github.com/PyAbel/PyAbel/issues](https://github.com/PyAbel/PyAbel/issues).
+If you have a question or suggestion about PyAbel, the best way to contact the PyAbel Developers Team is to open a new issue here: https://github.com/PyAbel/PyAbel/issues.

 Contributing
 ------------